JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 See below for details about each workflow:

 * [Synapse Segmentation](#synapse-segmentation): Synaptic structures are detected using a 3D U-Net convolutional neural network.
+See https://github.com/JaneliaSciComp/SynapseDetectorDNN for code and documentation on training the U-Net model used here on new ground truth data.
 * [Synapse Segmentation Post-processing](#synapse-segmentation-post-processing): Applies image closing, watershed segmentation, optional size filter, and optional colocalization analysis to Synapse Segmentation results.

 The following workflows integrate Synapse Segmentation and Synapse Segmentation Post-processing steps to automatically run frequently used analyses in sequence.